 Good day, my SEO warriors!
 What is an SEO nowadays, what with Google Hummingbird, Penguin and Panda?
 I get that question asked a lot when teaching for Search Engine Academy.

 It’s a valid thing to ask.
 I’ve been doing SEO since 2004, and back then, I sure as hell didn’t imagine it being where it is now.
 I’m getting better at accepting that change is an everyday occurrence, hence my tagline “Semper Gumby” (always flexible).
-Here’s my take on what an SEOer is nowadays, with the caveat it’s going to change – probably sooner rather than later, right?
+Here’s my take on what an SEOer is nowadays, with the caveat it’s going to change and continue becoming more complex – probably sooner rather than later, right?

 An SEOer is: